Jiu jitsu, Jiujitsu, jujitsu the likes the differences and more…

 The answer according to history

 They are both the same.
 You see Jujitsu was spelled different ways depending on who was writing the document referencing the art.
-It was also pronounced slightly different in different areas of the country.
+The pronunciation is also slightly different in different areas of the country.
 So according to history Jujitsu, jiu jitsu, jiujitsu, jujutsu, ju-jitsu, jiu-jitsu, Ju-jutsu was the same, the unarmed combat art of the Samurai.
 The above explanation of the pronunciation does not get into the different methods or schools that taught the art and also helped the evolution of the name Jujitsu.
-So until very recently all the words mostly meant the same thing not inclusive of methods or schools otherwise known as Ryu or (Ryus the english plural version, I don’t know the Japanese plural of RYU).
+So until very recently all the words mostly meant the same thing not inclusive of methods or schools that are otherwise known as Ryu or (Ryus the English plural version, I don’t know the Japanese plural of RYU).

 - Throwing techniques or Nage- Waza